Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

  - ``cURL`` is a pun, it is supposed to be read as "see URL", so its basic function is to *display* webpages or data at a web address.

-Which one you need to use mostly depends on your operating system, as most computers will only have one or the other installed by default.

-Let's say you want to download some data from Ensembl.
-We're going to download a very small tab-delimited file that just tells us what data is available on the Ensembl bacteria server.
+We are going to use `curl` to download some data from Ensembl.
+So this doesn't take too long, the file we're going to download is a very small tab-delimited file that just tells us what data is available on the Ensembl bacteria server.
-We can use ``curl`` to do this as follows.

 ~~~
 $ cd